 Will and Julie White have served with Mission Aviation Fellowship since 1996.
-Will used his pilot/mechanic skills to be the hands and feet of Jesus by providing transportation, supplies, housing, encouragement, and support for missionaries and national church workers in Suriname, South America, and Haiti.
+Will used his pilot/mechanic skills to be the hands and feet of Jesus by providing transportation, supplies, housing, encouragement, and support for missionaries and national church workers in Suriname, South America, and in Haiti.
 Will’s responsibilities extended beyond the traditional pilot/mechanic role.
-He served as the Haiti program flight scheduler, disaster relief coordinator and Chief Pilot.
+He served as the Haiti program flight scheduler, disaster relief coordinator, and Chief Pilot.

-Julie’s ministry has revolved around keeping the family grounded as she cares for Will and their two children.
+Julie’s ministry has revolved around keeping the family grounded as she cared for Will and their two children.
 In Haiti, she enjoyed extending hospitality to guests and helping them find their way around Port-au-Prince.
 She was very involved in the kids’ school, serving on the parent committee, helping in the classrooms, and substitute teaching for several grades.
 Julie relies on Philippians 4:13, “I can do all things through Christ who strengthens me.”
 She shares, “Often I find myself feeling as if I can’t do anything more and it is the strength, love, and joy of my Savior that spurs me on.”

 The U.S. offices of MAF serve as a hub for MAF services worldwide.
 A day in the life here includes specialized flight training, staff mobilization and counseling, purchasing and shipping of aircraft parts, finance and accounting, administration of an Internet gateway for worldwide email, fund raising, printing and mailing of various materials, and many, many more activities.
 Some staff serve around the country; training future pilots and mobilizing potential candidates to serve with MAF.